gvwilson/buildtogether.tech/src/design/index.md

 the problem up into pieces and how those pieces will interact ([%x communicate %]).

-The second difference between programming in the small and [%i "programming in the large" %]programming in the large[%/i%] is that while you can hack your way from an empty `.js` or `.py` file to a hundred-line program in a reasonable time, the re-work required by that strategy becomes unaffordable when your final product is a thousand lines long.
+The second difference between programming in the small and programming in the large[%i "programming in the large" %] is that while you can hack your way from an empty `.js` or `.py` file to a hundred-line program in a reasonable time, the re-work required by that strategy becomes unaffordable when your final product is a thousand lines long.